apache/hudi/website/src/pages/powered-by.md

 ### Halodoc
 [Lake House Architecture at Halodoc: Data Platform 2.0](https://blogs.halodoc.io/lake-house-architecture-halodoc-data-platform-2-0/)

+### Jobtarget
+[Jobtarget](https://www.jobtarget.com/) is a company dedicated to helping job seekers and employers connect.
+This focus has allowed us to earn the opportunity to serve thousands of companies and millions of job seekers each month.

 ### Kyligence
 [Kyligence](https://kyligence.io/zh/) is the leading Big Data analytics platform company.
 We’ve built end to end solutions for various Global Fortune 500 companies in US and China.
 We adopted Apache Hudi in our Cloud solution on AWS in 2019.
 With the help of Hudi, we are able to process upserts and deletes easily and we use incremental views to build efficient data pipelines in AWS.
 The Hudi datasets can also be integrated to Kyligence Cloud directly for high concurrent OLAP access.